skip to Main Content

 #1.
 Limit distractions

 One of the primary challenges that professionals face is the constant barrage of distractions.
-Whether it’s the ping of incoming emails, social media notifications, or the chatter of colleagues, these interruptions can significantly impact work performance.
-Sure, it only takes a few seconds to glance at your email when you hear the new message alert, but these small moments add up throughout the day.
+The ping of incoming emails, social media alerts, and chatter from coworkers can hurt work performance.
+Sure, it only takes a few seconds to glance at your email when you hear the alert, but these small moments add up throughout the day.
 In addition, you have now likely lost your train of thought and have to make your way back to the task at hand.

 If you’re prone to getting distracted by the internet when you’re meant to be working, try using an app or browser extension that blocks distractions.